Admissions Essay

 Why do I want to be a PJ?

 To begin my journey from where I am, I openly admit that I do not know if I maintain any of these qualities myself.
-I do not know the struggle of war, I do not know the true meaning of sacrifice, and I do not know what the heart of a servant is like.
+I do not see the struggle of war, I do not know the true meaning of sacrifice, and I do not know what the heart of a servant is like.

 I look to idols like Brian Silva, Mike Maroney, Jocko Willink, and Tim Kennedy for knowledge, wisdom, and guidance.
-I will go day in and day out craving to help ease the burden of war and to provide assistance in the preservation of life because all of life is valuable and I want to defend the honour of my country.
+I will go day in and day out, craving to help ease the burden of war and to provide assistance in the preservation of life because all of life is valuable, and I want to defend the honour of my country.